cmoore322/blog-admin-dev3/README.md

 ## Overview

 **This Blog Admin** is a web-based admin panel for managing blog posts.
-Extra-credit opportunities were taken by implementing search and sort feayurs along with a bs5 modal.
+Extra-credit opportunities were taken by implementing search and sort features along with a bs5 modal.

 ## Features